nisar86/js-racer-turbo/README.md

  * **Game Pages** : In the main folder are the pages of the game, each page is a different game mode .
  * **Includes Folder** : Contains the game structure files divided into **public** and **core** folders.
  * **Public Folder** contains all items viewed by the user.
- * **Core Folder** contains all the php functions used to manage some options that configure the pages and texts. *Direct access to these files has been inhibited, certainly the support of an IT security specialist would be useful.*
+ * **Core Folder** contains all the php functions used to manage some options that configure the pages and texts. *Direct access to these files has been inhibited.*
  * **Assets Folder** : Contains javascript code, librarys, css and all multimedia materials. **All contents are divided by area of expertise,** for example **in the game folder there are game scripts, css and media.**
 * **Game files** : The main game files are **jsr-engine.js, jsr-game.js** and **style.css**. *The three demos each have their own script (to maintain a good level of simplicity in the code).*
 * **jsr-engine.js** : All the main scripts can be found here.
 This file contains the game engine and all javascript components, used by all game modes and demos.
 The idea is, as far as possible, never to repeat portions of similar or identical code but rather insert the code that is able to use it when necessary with a modular approach.